bsakari/firebase-project/README.md

 # firebase-project

-Android App To Save and Fetch from a Firebase Database. \n Easy to Use.
+Android App To Save and Fetch from a Firebase Database.
+Easy to Use.